Dynamic algorithms for visibility polygons in simple polygons: Maintaining the weak visibility polygon of a fixed line segment amid vertex insertions

-\begin{lemma} A vertex $u_i\in WVP(pq)$ is deleted from $WVP(pq)$ if and only if it is not weakly visible from $pq$.
-A (constructed) vertex is added to $WVP(pq)$ whenever it is weakly visible from $pq$. \end{lemma}
+\begin{lemma} After inserting a vertex $v$, a vertex $u_i \in WVP(pq)$ is deleted from $WVP(pq)$ if and only if it is not weakly visible from $pq$ and a (constructed) vertex is added to $WVP(pq)$ whenever it is weakly visible from $pq$. \end{lemma}

 \begin{proof} If a vertex $u_i \in WVP$ is not visible from $p$, then either $SP(p,u_i)$ takes a right turn at some vertex $v_j$ or $SP(q,u_i)$ takes a left turn at some vertex $v_{j'}$.
 But such vertices are removed from $WVP$ during the depth-first traversals of $SPT(p)$ and $SPT(q)$.
 Similarly, if a vertex $u_i \in WVP$ is deleted from $WVP$, then either $SP(p,u_i)$ turns to the right or $SP(q,u_i)$ turns to the left.
 This implies $u_i$ is not visible from $pq$.
 These invariants are ensured in all the cases and sub-cases mentioned in the algorithm.
-The same is applicable to constructed vertices as well: a constructed vertex $v_j$ is added in any sub-case if and only if $SP(p, v_j)$ does not take a right turn at any intermediate vertex along $SP(p, v_j)$ and $SPT(q, v_j)$ does not take a left turn at any intermediate vertex along $SP(q, v_j)$. \ignore { \rem{yet to be removed} Case (a):\\ In the first sub-case since $\triangle vv_iv_{i+1}$ is not intersecting either $SP(p,v_{i+1})$ or $SP(p,v_i)$,the only vertices that could become hidden are $v_{i+1}$ and $v_i$.
-We check if they are weakly visible by the algorithm in [16] and delete the vertices if they are not visible.
-Thus a vertex which is not weakly visible from pq is deleted.
-In the second sub-case (Fig 11) since $\triangle vv_iv_{i+1}$ intersects $SP(p,v_{i+1})$the vertices that are hidden have their visibility blocked by $\triangle vv_iv_{i+1}$.
-We remove the vertices by traversing along $SPT(P)$ in depth first order and finding the constructed edge $v_ax_i$ associated with the region $R_i$ in which $v$ belongs and deleting the vertices from $v_{i+1}$ to $x_i$ in counter clockwise order as their visibility is blocked by $\triangle vv_iv_{i+1}$(Fig 11).
-We also update $SPT(q)$ by finding all the edges which intersect $\triangle vv_iv_{i+1}$ and delete their end points which are not visible from q.
-Hence if a vertex is no longer weakly visible from $pq$ then it is deleted from $WVP$.
+The same is applicable to constructed vertices as well: a constructed vertex $v_j$ is added in any sub-case if and only if $SP(p, v_j)$ does not make a right turn at any intermediate vertex along $SP(p, v_j)$ and $SP(q, v_j)$ does not take a left turn at any intermediate vertex along $SP(q, v_j)$. \end{proof}

-In the third sub-case visibility is blocked by $\triangle v,v_i,v_{i+1}$.
-Since $v\in WVP$ we find the vertices which are not visible by traversing SPT(P) in depth first order and finding a vertex $v_a$ in which SPT(P) makes a right turn ,we then prune the SPT (P) using algorithm [16] which only removes vertices not weakly visible from pq.
-We do analogously for SPT(q).
-Thus if a vertex is not weakly visible from pq then it is deleted from $WVP$.

-In the third sub-case the only vertices removed are done by using [16],which correctly removes all vertices not weakly visible from pq.
-Thus if a vertex is deleted from WVP is not weakly visible from pq.

-Hence for case (a) a vertex is deleted from WVP if and only if it is not weakly visible from pq.
-In the second sub-case a constructed vertex is added at the point of intersection of $\triangle v,v_i,v_{i+1}$ with the constructed edge associated with $R_i$.
-This constructed vertex is weakly visible from pq.